mrchessmaster/tools-for-academics/README.md

 ### Usage instructions (Git):
 1. Download and install Git if you have not yet.
-2. Go to the **Command Line/Terminal**, and into your `GVHSSA` folder using `cd`
+2. Go to the **Command Line/Terminal**, and into your `code` folder using `cd`

-In this example, I saved the `GVHSSA` folder in my `Desktop`.
+In this example, I saved the `code` folder in my `Desktop`.
 Therefore I would do (on a Mac it would look like):
 ```
 Last login: Sun Feb 28 20:41:02 on ttys000
 Davids-MacBook-Pro-3:~ chessmaster$ cd Desktop
-Davids-MacBook-Pro-3:Desktop chessmaster$ cd GVHSSA
+Davids-MacBook-Pro-3:Desktop chessmaster$ cd code
 ```
 What you type should go after the `$` sign.

 3. Type the following code:
 ```
-Davids-MacBook-Pro-3:GVHSSA chessmaster$ git clone https://github.com/mrchessmaster/GVHSSA.git
+Davids-MacBook-Pro-3:code chessmaster$ git clone https://github.com/mrchessmaster/tools-for-academics.git
-Davids-MacBook-Pro-3:GVHSSA chessmaster$ cd GVHSSA
+Davids-MacBook-Pro-3:code chessmaster$ cd tools-for-academics
-Davids-MacBook-Pro-3:GVHSSA chessmaster$ cd RNAtoProtein
+Davids-MacBook-Pro-3:tools-for-academics chessmaster$ cd RNAtoProtein
 ```

 4. Type the following code to run: